• Skip to primary navigation

 How to grow cucumbers

 Like any crop, cucumbers come from seeds.
-You need to figure out what kind of cucumbers you want.
+You need to figure out what types of cucumbers you want.
 We went with Sumters because they are good for pickling and snacking.
 But there are many varieties; some that may fall into the unusual vegetables category.

 Once you know what kind of cucumbers you want, check out your local farm store and pick up some seeds.
 You can also find some reputable distributors online.
 We like organic and non-GMO crops so we usually get our organic seeds online.